laojala/robot-helpers/README.md

 ## JSON generator

-Creates json files from the excel columns.
+Creates json files from the Excel columns.

 ### To run the example

-Project includes an example excel.
+Project includes an example Excel.
 To run the example:

 ```bash
 cd json_generator